xzel23/utility/README.md

     - `ArgumentsParser.help()` output was changed to be more informative and use system line ends as its intended use is to display a help message in the system terminal.
     - Use `Option.isEquivalent()` instead of `equals()` when checking for specific options.

+- Package `utility.swing`
+    - `FileInput` was changed to work around the missing "New Directory" button in open dialogs on macOS.
+    - Race conditions and missed updates in `LogTableModel` have been fixed.

 - Package `utility.text`
     - `TextUtil`